In order to be a successful applicant, you will need to cover a UK university's English Language requirements.

-- You cannot clearly communicate with the interviewer
+- You cannot communicate clearly with the interviewer

 - Your reasons and motivations to study are unclear

-- You do not demonstrate sufficient knowledge of the programme you have chosen to study; how you will be studying; the university degree you have chosen and why; your personal statement; information about the references you have provided;
+- You do not demonstrate sufficient knowledge of the programme you have chosen to study; how you will be studying; the university degree you have chosen and why; your personal statement; information about the references you have provided; etc

-In the writing task, you will be asked to write an essay in response to a point of view, argument or problem.
+In the writing task, you will be asked to write an essay in response to a point of view, argument, or problem.
 There is only one essay you will need to complete, writing no less than 250 words under a time limit of 40 minutes.

-- Use paragraphs clearly; put one idea in each paragraph
+- Use paragraphs clearly: put one idea in each paragraph

 - Do not repeat ideas using different words